-The Stella Adler Studio of Acting is currently accepting applications for the 2013-2014 Harold Clurman Playwright-in-Residence.
+The Stella Adler Studio of Acting holds an annual search for a Playwright-in-Residence.
 This is a collaborative residency that is mutually beneficial to the mission of the studio and the playwright.
 We are seeking playwrights who:

 - are in their early careers